 Students participating in the SOARE will spend ten weeks at UMD working closely with AGNR faculty members as part of their research teams.
 Students are expected to spend about forty hours per week working with their research teams and to be contributing members.
 Participants will attend weekly seminars to learn more about the graduate school experience, the graduate school application process as well as social activities during their stay.
 At the end of the ten-week period, students will have produced tangible results from experimental research and will report the results in a special research forum.
 Participants will also become acquainted with the culture of graduate school and learn what is needed and expected of them as graduate students in their respective disciplines.

-Saturday, May 23- Friday, July 31.
-The program runs 10 weeks, from May 25- July 31, 2020.
-Students are required to arrive on campus on Saturday, May 23 for the mandatory program orientation.
-All participants must live on campus and remain on campus for the entire 10 weeks.
+Sunday, May 23- Friday, July 30.
+The program runs 10 weeks, from May 23- July 30, 2021.
+Students are required to begin mandatory orientation on Sunday, May 23.
+All participants must be available for the entire 10 weeks.
 No program leave will be permitted.

 The typical stipend ranges from $3,300-$6000. *All travel, room, board, excursions to Baltimore and Washington DC, and fees are paid by AGNR.
 We try to accommodate as best we can in arranging travel from the most convenient airport, train/bus depot, etc. to Washington Regan National or Baltimore's Thurgood Marshall Airports or Union Station.
 Typically, flights and other travel will be covered fully (up to $500 USD).
 For those participants who plan to drive their own vehicle (not for drop-offs), mileage is reimbursed at the rate of approximately $0.58/mile.